BlakeRhodes/NeoArcadia/Wilderness.md

 share: "true"
 ---

+![Pasted image 20240126175236](./Pasted%20image%2020240126175236.png)

+*In the wilderness of the Ancient Future, nature has reclaimed the relics of a once-advanced civilization, intertwining overgrown forests with the rusted skeletons of forgotten technology.
+This untamed landscape is a patchwork of dense greenery and eerie, abandoned ruins, where the whispers of the past meet the primal breath of the wild, creating a world both hauntingly beautiful and mysteriously perilous.*

 # Wilderness

-![Pasted image 20240126175236](./Pasted%20image%2020240126175236.png)

-In the wilderness of the Ancient Future, nature has reclaimed the relics of a once-advanced civilization, intertwining overgrown forests with the rusted skeletons of forgotten technology.
-This untamed landscape is a patchwork of dense greenery and eerie, abandoned ruins, where the whispers of the past meet the primal breath of the wild, creating a world both hauntingly beautiful and mysteriously perilous.

 Travel: 1 Ration, 1 Water
 Forage: 8